logoCMB Financial Corp.

 CMB clients include both public and mutual thrifts, credit unions and commercial banking firms.

-About FASB 156 and mortgage servicing valuation
+About FASB and mortgage servicing valuation

-This imposed new requirements for accounting for OMS/MSA's (loans sold with servicing rights retained).
+There are various, complex rules for accounting for OMS/MSA's (loans sold with servicing rights retained).

-Combined with FASB 140, these accounting treatments are mandatory, not optional.
+These accounting treatments are mandatory, not optional.

 FAQ - Valuing Mortgage Servicing